Hamilton Harris (right) with the late Harold Hunter (center) and pro skater Jeff Pang, around the time Kids was filmed. Photos by Gunars Elmuts

 What was the spark that made you decide to go ahead with it?

 It started in 2006, a few months after Harold died.
 At that time, people were doing all kinds of documentaries and books on our lives growing up, which was great, but nobody from the group ever told it themselves.
 We were all still dealing with various levels of mental and emotional trauma, and then Harold passes and it’s like, “Are you fucking kidding me?”
 But the thought of doing something kept haunting me.
-I got talking about the idea to one of the producers – writer, playwright and actor Peter Welch – while working at a restaurant two blocks away from Rosario and Harold's hood.
-This was in 2008, after years of self-doubt and fear of taking on this this responsibility.
+I got talking about the idea to one of the producers—writer, playwright, and actor Peter Welch—while working at a restaurant two blocks away from Rosario and Harold's hood.
+This was in 2008, after years of self-doubt and fear of taking on this responsibility.
 It wasn’t until then that I actually sat down and got started.

-Because there was still stuff you didn’t want to address yourself?
+Because there was still stuff you didn’t want to address?

-Yeah – I’m still running from myself at this point.
-But in 2010 we shot some footage with Tobin Yelland, who’s one of the premier skate photographer and videographers – top of the line dude, a part of skate history.
-And then I got talking to Chloe about it, so we filmed some interviews with her and some of the skaters, but we still didn’t have it all together at this point.
-Peter was like, “Yo Ham, the only person who can write this story – give it a message and a purpose – is you.”
-I was like, ‘Oh shit, nowhere to run and no rock to hide under now.’
+Yeah—I’m still running from myself at this point.
+But in 2010 we shot some footage with Tobin Yelland, who’s one of the premier skate photographers and videographers—top-of-the-line dude, a part of skate history.
+And then I got talking to Chloë about it, so we filmed some interviews with her and some of the skaters, but we still didn’t have it all together at this point.
+Peter was like, “Yo, Ham, the only person who can write this story—give it a message and a purpose—is you.”
+I was like, "Oh, shit, nowhere to run and no rock to hide under now."

-Then, in 2013, writer and performer Caroline Rothstein – who’s also a producer on the movie and wrote this article [about the legacy of _Kids_] – got on board.
-She was followed by Harold Hunter Foundation board member and Harold's surrogate sister Jessica Forsyth, then NYC skate native – now fire-fighter – Peter Bici.
-He got involved maybe a month and a half ago because I needed somebody who I'd grown up with in the New York skating scene who'd gone through a certain amount of evolution in themselves – someone I shared those high and incredibly low moments with, on a soul level.
+Then, in 2013, writer and performer Caroline Rothstein—who’s also a producer on the movie and wrote this article [about the legacy of Kids]—got on board.
+She was followed by Harold Hunter Foundation board member and Harold's surrogate sister Jessica Forsyth, and then NYC skate native—now firefighter—Peter Bici.
+He got involved maybe a month and a half ago because I needed somebody I'd grown up with in the New York skating scene who'd gone through a certain amount of evolution in themselves—someone I shared those high and incredibly low moments with, on a soul level.
 That's not taking anything away from anyone else and their experiences, of course.

 Agreed.
 Larry Clark’s involved now, too, right?